paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-6a-export-import-bank-of-the-united-states.md

     (I) 11 So in original.
 Probably should be “(i)”. the funds set aside to cover expected losses on transactions financed by the Bank; and

-  (ii) the costs incurred to cover the administrative expenses of the Bank.

-(3) **Limitation** — The aggregate of the amounts used in accordance with paragraph (1) for fiscal years 2012, 2013, and 2014 shall not exceed $20,000,000.

-(4) **Subject to appropriations** — The authority provided by paragraph (1) may be exercised only to such extent and in such amounts as are provided in advance in appropriations Acts.
+**(ii)** the costs incurred to cover the administrative expenses of the Bank.
+(3) LimitationThe aggregate of the amounts used in accordance with paragraph (1) for fiscal years 2012, 2013, and 2014 shall not exceed $20,000,000.
+(4) Subject to appropriationsThe authority provided by paragraph (1) may be exercised only to such extent and in such amounts as are provided in advance in appropriations Acts.

 ### Statutory Notes